-Born in Liège on 16 November 1965, Frédéric Seron, known as "Clarke," could do almost anything!
-Playing instruments, speaking Spanish, composing songs in German, writing in Danish, singing in Latin... and even producing an unbelievable number of comic strips every week!
+Born in Liège on November 16th, 1965, Frédéric Seron, known as "Clarke," could do almost anything — playing instruments, speaking Spanish, composing songs in German, writing in Danish, singing in Latin... and producing an unbelievable number of comic strips every week.
 After studying at the School of Fine Arts and Architecture, he went into fashion illustration before falling for comic strips while contributing to local collective publications (Qui a tué François Walthéry and B.D.
 Mode, c'est belge).
-In 1987, he published his first personal album for Khany, entitled Rebecca - Bon anniversaire, Papy, based on a script by another beginner, François Gilson, who hardly left his side again.
-The weekly comics magazine Spirou featured his complete stories, Cambrioleurs, written by Crosky, and the fantasy mini-strips Africa Jim, illustrated by Gilson.
-It was with Gilson that Clarke discovered the charms of witchcraft by launching Mélusine in 1992.
+In 1987, he published his first personal album for publisher Khani, entitled Rebecca - Bon anniversaire, Papy, based on a script by another beginner, François Gilson, who hardly left his side again.
+The weekly comics magazine Spirou featured his series Cambrioleurs, written by Crosky, and the fantasy mini-strips Africa Jim, illustrated by Gilson.
+It was with Gilson that Clarke discovered the charms of witchcraft by launching Mélusine in 1992 (Dupuis, Cinebook in English).
 Bewitched, Dupuis quickly gave the eternal witch's apprentice her own collection of albums.
-The series was later published in English by Cinebook.
-With this success, Clarke's productivity shot up to such a point that he was forced to adopt the pseudonym Valda to illustrate, in a more refined style, the adventures of the Baby-sitters proposed by Christian Godard.
-The Humour Libre collection later allowed him to diversify.
-Based on scripts by Yann, he blithely massacred the biographies of respectable authors Andersen and Perrault presented in the series Sales petits contes.
-He even allowed himself the pleasure of publishing his own collection, with help from Midam on the scripts, with the promising title of Durant les travaux, l'exposition continue...
-The original feature of the first two volumes on this series was that all the characters in the strips wear glasses.
-Clarke claims to only wear them when his eyes are tired... which must not happen to him too often as he still finds the time and energy to provide many illustrations for Spirou when he is not illustrating a new series for the monthly publication Fluide Glacial.
-Europe Comics is proud to feature in its catalog Clarke's political parody Mr. President (May 2017).
+The Humour Libre collection later allowed him to diversify his work and audience.
+Based on scripts by Yann, he blithely massacred the biographies of respectable authors Andersen and Perrault presented with the series Sales petits contes (Dirty Little Tales).
+Over the years, Clarke has never stopped seeking new horizons, and the result is a body of work that features everything from political satire — as with Mister President (Le Lombard; Europe Comics in English) — to societal critiques, such as with his recent graphic novel Les Danois (Le Lombard; The Danes, Europe Comics).